esp32wrangler/CarND-PID-Control-Project/README.md

 I also tried using the error value or the accumulated integral error from the steering controller to determine  the speed, but I got the best results by using the steering angle.

-With this simple tweak, I managed to reach top speeds of around 60mph and go around the track in around 55 seconds.
+With this simple tweak, I managed to reach top speeds of around 60mph and go around the track in around 55 seconds (corresponding to an average speed of 78 km/h).
 With smarter speed control I'm sure this could be improved.

 ### Shortcomings